Policy and Manual for the Protection of Children

 Nursery Aged and Special Needs Children

-Parent/guardian(s) should take their child to the restroom or change any diapers immediately before a child is checked into a classroom.
-Because preschool, nursery, and special needs children may require complete assistance with their bathroom activities, all staff members and volunteers will observe the following policies:
+Parent(s)/guardian(s) should take their child to the restroom or change any diapers immediately before a child is checked into a classroom.
+Because preschool, nursery, and special needs children may require complete assistance with their bathroom activities, staff and volunteers will observe the following policies:

 Elementary Aged Children

 We recognize that contemporary cultural trends and attitudes about gender and sexual ethics are complex and rapidly changing.
-You may find students wrestling with issues around gender fluidity, gender dysphoria, same-sex attraction or other situations which may challenge the existing policies.
-These situations may require specific knowledge or understanding so the church can care for individual students, in a loving and caring community setting.
-In consultation with the Bishop, the rector is responsible for local adaptation around specific ministry situations and with regards to suitable protection practices that embody the Diocese's guiding values.
+The parish may find students wrestling with issues around gender fluidity, gender dysphoria, same-sex attraction or other situations which may challenge the existing policies.
+These situations may require specific knowledge or understanding so the church can care for individual students in a loving and caring community setting.
+In consultation with the Bishop, the rector (and the ministry staff under his oversight) is responsible for local adaptation around specific ministry situations and with regards to suitable protection practices that embody DCH guiding values.

-Digital communications and Social Media shapes the lives of many.
-This tool has the potential to empower ministry.
-These powerfully connective tools are subject to the same dynamic of unequal power and potential for abuse that present a risk in all ministry relationships.
+Digital communications, virtual gatherings and Social Media have the potential to empower ministry.
+And yet, these powerfully connective tools are subject to the same dynamic of unequal power and potential for abuse that present a risk in all ministry relationships.
 Behavior in the digital sphere is never private and posted content may be used out of context putting individuals and churches at risk.
 Churches face the challenge of identifying and proactively addressing areas of potential risk in social media in the midst of rapidly evolving technology.
-The following recommended practices and guidelines are designed to be a flexible template for developing policies and covenants governing the safe use of social media and digital communication in ministry settings.
+The following guidelines are designed to be a flexible template for developing policies and covenants governing the safe use of social media and digital communication in ministry settings.

-If mentoring and discipleship with child(ren) or youth is agreed upon with the parent/guardian(s)/guardians, adhere to the following safeguards:
+If mentoring and discipleship with child(ren) or youth is agreed upon with the parent(s)/guardian(s), adhere to the following safeguards:

-Staff members and volunteers may from time to time be in a position to provide transportation for children and youth.
-The following guidelines should be observed when workers are involved in the transportation of children or youth whenever possible:
+Clergy, staff and volunteers may from time to time be in a position to provide transportation for children and youth.
+The following guidelines are required for transporting children and youth within ministry purposes:

 Monitoring helps detect problems before they turn into an incident of abuse and helps adults avoid wrongful allegations of abuse where none has occurred.
-Off-‐site activities increase the risk of abuse due to changes in venue and familiarity with the space/environment.
-Vestry, clergy, staff, and volunteers must be diligent in monitoring and supervising children’s and youth activities in all settings at all times.
+Clergy, staff, vestry and volunteers must be diligent in monitoring and supervising children and youth ministries in all settings at all times.
+NOTE: Offsite activities increase the risk of abuse due to changes in venue and lack of familiarity with the space/environment.
+Due consideration should be taken to become familiar with the intricacies of any offsite physical setting by ministry and church leaders.

-The purpose of the Supervisory Plan for any given activity, space, or ministry is to give direction to staff and volunteers to ensure appropriate measures are in place to meet the diocesan standard for supervision.
-It is recommended that a copy of the Supervisory Plan be provided to and signed by those responsible for supervision and that the plan be posted in a visible location.
+The Supervisory Plan details for clergy, staff and volunteers the specific plan to manage safety measures at the parish for a ministry activity.
+It is recommended that a copy of the Supervisory Plans be provided to and signed by those responsible for ministry leadership for the activity, program, ministry, or event (this may be a staff member or volunteer) and that the plan be accessible.